Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 What Does “Investigational” Mean?

 In the United States, drugs (including biologics), vaccines, and medical devices are normally available for sale or use only after they have received marketing approval by the FDA, the federal agency charged with ensuring that medical products are relatively safe and effective.
-Before approval, the FDA refers to them as “investigational.”
+Before approval, these products are referred to as “investigational”, indicating that they are undergoing evaluation for safety and efficacy.
+They may also be referred to as “experimental”, “unapproved”, or “preapproval”.

-When a company has a new product that it wishes to market, it normally needs to test that product first in humans, following the FDA’s rules.
+When a company has a new product that it wishes to market, it typically first must test that product in humans, following the FDA’s rules.
 For drugs, vaccines, and some types of devices, marketing approval typically requires a series of tests intended to demonstrate that the product is both safe (i.e., its risks are reasonable in light of the benefits it offers) and effective.
-Only after these are completed, and the FDA has reviewed the data collected from these tests, does the agency decide whether to approve the product.
+These are known as clinical trials, and these trials have various phases (I, II, III, IV), each with a different intention and often with different groups of trial participants.
+Only after the FDA has reviewed the data collected from a clinical trial does the agency decide whether to approve the product.
+Approval signifies the agency's authorization for the product to be marketed and sold.

 Why Use Preapproval Access?

-In general, it takes at least 10 years for a drug to go through the development pipeline, from preclinical studies to approval.
-(Despite common misperceptions, FDA review and approval of investigational medical products constitutes only a small part of the time it takes to bring a new medical product to market.)
-Patients for whom there are no approved treatment options (or who have tried or are unable to try approved treatments) may wish to use products that are in development/not yet approved.
-Regardless of whether the drug is being tested in a clinical trial or the trials are completed and the FDA is reviewing trial data, patients who wish to try an unapproved drug must seek access to it via preapproval access.
-Not all patients can participate in a trial, or perhaps there is no trial available; for these patients, there is non-trial preapproval access—sometimes called compassionate use—which may be provided through the expanded access or right to try pathways.
+In general, it takes at least ten years for a drug to go through the development pipeline, from preclinical studies to regulatory approval.
+(Despite common misperceptions, FDA review and approval of investigational medical products constitutes only a small part of the time it takes to bring a new medical product to market; research on the new product takes far longer).
+Patients for whom there are no approved treatment options (or who have had unsatisfactory results or are unable to try approved treatments) may wish to use investigational products.
+Regardless of whether the drug is being tested in a clinical trial or the trials have been completed and the FDA is actively reviewing trial data, patients who wish to try an unapproved medical product must seek access to it via preapproval access.
+For the majority of patients, their most likely option for seeking access is by participating in a clinical trial.
+However, not all patients can participate in a trial, or perhaps there is no trial available; these patients may seek access via non-trial preapproval access, which may be provided through the expanded access or right to try pathways.

 Who Is Eligible for Preapproval Access?